Cucine con pavimento in sughero - Foto e idee per arredare

 Immagine di una grande cucina lineare chiusa con lavello sottopiano, ante blu, top in acciaio inossidabile, paraspruzzi blu, paraspruzzi con lastra di vetro, pavimento in sughero, nessuna isola, pavimento marrone, top marrone, ante lisce e soffitto in legno

-Anthonie Alexander LLC
+Anthonie Alexander LLCAnthonie Alexander LLC

 Vibrant remodeled kitchen using sustainable materials such as cork flooring, bamboo cabinetry, and concrete benchtop.